 The “shy five,” the “Samburu special five,” the “impossible five,” and even the “ugly five” have been used to group game drive wildlife sightings—but there’s no topping the classic granddaddy of them all: the “big five.”
-Throughout this article, we’ll dive into each of the big five animals you can find while out on one of our Big Five African safari packages.
+Throughout this article, we’ll dive into each of the big five animals you can find while out on one of our Game drives

-With most modern adventurers now opting to sling cameras over their shoulders instead of carbines, the members of the big five are kept alive and well, along with the thrill of the hunt.
+With most modern adventurers now opting to sling cameras over their shoulders instead of carbines, the members of the big five are kept alive and well.
 Let’s take a closer look at the cast of characters that we’re chasing after in our pursuit of Africa’s big five.

 Though lion prides have earned a reputation for being fiercely defensive of their territory against other lions, they are nonetheless a safe (though unquestionably hair-raising) sight for safari-goers.
 At the northern tip of the system, parts of the Maasai Mara even allow for walking safaris through the proverbial lion’s den—just don’t expect any nuzzles from these big cats.